People who steal bike lights:

 I heard there’s a kind of bird without legs.
 It flies continuously, and sleeps in the wind.
 It only lands once in its life… that’s when it dies.

-tkudaya asked: "Pity instead of aggression"—You mean that when somebody hurts you, instead of hurting them back, you find a way that you are superior to them (in the context of the situation) and then quietly dismiss them because clearly if they have resorted to hurting or insulting you, they couldn't possibly understand you or your brilliant motives?
+tkudaya said: "Pity instead of aggression"—You mean that when somebody hurts you, instead of hurting them back, you find a way that you are superior to them (in the context of the situation) and then quietly dismiss them because clearly if they have resorted to hurting or insulting you, they couldn't possibly understand you or your brilliant motives?
 I do the same thing.
 It's a great coping mechanism, until you build up this huge sense of superiority that eventually bites you in the ass.

 Quite possibly why this egotistic blog was created and I’m too over my head to realize.